guedesbruna/NER-ML4NLP/README.md

     - conll2003.train.conll, conll2003.dev.conll, conll2003.test.conll
 11. Open notebook bert_finetuner.ipynb that can be found under /code/assignment/bert4ner run it as it is and see the results inside the notebook itself.
     - Disclaimer: to run this notebooks additional packages should be installed.
 They will be installed automatically on the first cell if the cell is not commented.

+ **Disclaimer**

+ The code from this repository was based on the repository from: https://github.com/cltl/ma-ml4nlp-labs